beanurn/orthoset/readme.md

 ###Select the components and contigs that will be analysed in the Paralogue Filter

-All components that have at least one ORF and more than read-supported contig will be analysed in the paralogue filter
+...i.e. all components that have at least one ORF and more than one read-supported contig.

 Create a view that lists all contigs with read support:

 	create view zv_bom_trinity_w_rs as select seq_id, seq_name, comp_id from bom_nmt_contigs inner join bom_trinity_rsem using (seq_id) where fpkm > 0;

 Determine which components have orfs:

 	create view zv_bom_components_with_orf as select comp_id, count(*) as contigs from bom_nmt_contigs inner join bom_orfs using (seq_id) group by comp_id;

 and update table bom_components accordingly